OctHe/ICE/README.md

 # Integrated Command-Line Environment (ICE)

 There are lots of useful integrated development environments (IDEs) that based on graphical user interfaces (GUI).
-They are awesome, but the command-line interface (CLI) also has advantages that cannot be ignored.
+They are awesome, but the command-line interface (CLI) also can meet the requirement in most time.
-For example, CLI can be used for most servers with ssh command.
-Therefore, ICE is an IDE based on CLI.

 The goal of ICE is to get as much work done in CLI as possible, not to replace GUI entirely.
-So it would still use some GUI tools because some formatted text cannot be displayed in CLI (such as pdf and markdown).
+So it would still use some GUI tools if terminal cannot correctly display some formatted text (such as latex and markdown).

 The prerequisites of ICE is bash and one of the system-level package managers (e.g., apt, zypper, etc.).
-It will provide detail manual and scripts to install all the tools.
+It will provide detail manual and scripts to install all the other tools.

-So, let's begin!

 ## Features

-- Only require bash and a package manager at first.
 - Provide multiple modes according to the installed packages.

 ### Environment